 - I don’t want to be pressured into anything.

 - I don’t know enough about the procedure to go ask about it.

 I, too, had those thoughts.
 As a 27-year-old woman, I had the normal reservations.
 Can I ask about fillers?
 Will I look natural?
 What I learned is that the consultation process is the best way to address all of those questions and concerns.
-It's free and you don’t have to know what you are looking for.
 You can ask about anything you want.
 No one is too young or too old to work on making themselves feel as confident as they can.

 I called SKY Facial Plastic Surgery on a Monday afternoon.
 I had an enjoyable conversation with the receptionist and asked if there was availability this week.
 Expecting to be laughed at and told the next appointment was in two months, I was delighted when she happily made the accommodation for me.
 She inquired as to why I was seeking the consultation and as I felt my embarrassment begin to seep in and I squeaked out the answer that I wasn’t sure, maybe Botox?
 “No problem, we will see you soon, Ms. Dominguez.
 Have a great day.”

 I arrived at the office and was promptly greeted and given some paper work to fill out.
 I sat down in the beautifully lit, inviting lobby marveling at the art installations and unique touches in the entryway.
 The paper work was explained to me step by step.
 I was informed that it would take about 15 minutes to complete the information.
 Everyone was prompt, polite, and I loved feeling like I was being kept abreast of everything going on; the forms I was filling out, the expected wait time.
 It quelled any anxiety I had about the visit.

 I entered the consultation room and my first thought was that it was far from the sterile doctor’s office that I had been expecting.
 The modern design made it feel very much like a relaxing spa.